top of page

 Will the baptistry be affected by the raised choir loft?

-It is anticipated that the chairs directly in front of the baptistry on the top row will be left unoccupied on days of baptism.
+No. It is anticipated that the chairs directly in front of the baptistry on the top row will be removed or left unoccupied on days of baptism.
 The baptistry glass has become cloudy and scratched.
 It will be replaced.

 Will the stain glass remain behind the baptistry?